grafana/grafana-operator/examples/alerting/contact_point/README.md

 It also highlights how secrets and config maps can utilized to externalize some of the configuration.
 This is especially useful for contact points which contain sensitive information.

+To view the entire configuration that you can do within Contact-Points, look at our [API documentation](/docs/api/#grafanacontactpointspec).

 {{< readfile file="./resources.yaml" code="true" lang="yaml" >}}